🗄️ Instance Connectors

 ### to cast a list of dictionaries into a DataFrame and convert datetime columns.

-from meerschaum.utils.misc import parse_df_datetimes
+from meerschaum.utils.dataframe import parse_df_datetimes

 rows = []